Variables#

 SyntaxError: cannot assign to expression here.
 Maybe you meant '==' instead of '='?

-Certain key words, however, are reserved for the language (no need to remember them - just keep this in mind so you know how to interpret the resulting error): and, as, assert, break, class, continue, def, del, elif, else, except, exec, finally, for, from, global, if, import, in, is, lambda, not, or, pass, raise, return, try, while, with, yield
+In addition, special key words are reserved for the language (no need to remember them - just keep this in mind so you know how to interpret the resulting error): and, as, assert, break, class, continue, def, del, elif, else, except, exec, finally, for, from, global, if, import, in, is, lambda, not, or, pass, raise, return, try, while, with, yield

 # Example